How to Consolidate Credit Card Debt: Here Are 4 Options

-It’ll also freeze your credit cards, preventing you from making additional charges or opening new cards (which could be a pro or a con, depending on how you look at it — if you don’t want your cards frozen, try a debt repayment service like Tally instead.
+It’ll also freeze your credit cards, preventing you from making additional charges or opening new cards.
+This could be a pro or a con, depending on how you look at it — if you don’t want your cards frozen, try a debt repayment service like Tally instead.

 You can also consolidate debt with home equity loans.
 You’ll apply for a loan with your house as collateral, then use that loan to pay off your credit cards.

 Since your loan is secured by your house, you could get really low interest rates — but if you fall behind on payments, you could lose your home.
 In our opinion, that’s way too risky.

 - Low interest rates for those who qualify.

 - If you default, you could lose your home.
 Or, if your home’s value plummets, you could risk going “underwater” on your loan.